kptdev/kpt/site/faq/README.md

 ### How is kpt different from other solutions?

+Think of configuration as an API or data in a database. kpt can operate on configuration in storage, git or OCI.

-Rather than expressing configuration as code that generates configuration, kpt represents [Configuration as Data], in particular as YAML or JSON objects adhering to [The Kubernetes Resource Model], and uses a transformation-based approach to customization.
+Rather than expressing configuration AS code or templates that generate configuration, kpt represents [Configuration as Data].
+In particular, it represents configuration as YAML or JSON objects adhering to [The Kubernetes Resource Model], the same as the live state in Kubernetes, which enables novel remedies to configuration drift.

+kpt uses an in-place transformation approach to customization: read configuration in, modify it, and write it back.

 This enables interoperability of a variety of generators, transformers, and validators.
 One doesn’t have to make all changes through a monolithic generator implementation.

+By storing the result of config generators and transformers, automated mutations can be separated in time from use and other modifications.
+This enables generation via a UI, for example.
+It also is one enabler of in-place edits rather than patches or other programmatic overrides.

+Another ingredient in the secret sauce is the ability to upgrade from an upstream package despite downstream modifications.
+Conceptually it's like deriving and applying patches automatically.

+Combine these capabilities with the ability to operate on packages in bulk via APIs, and new operational capabilities are enabled.

 ### What's the difference between kpt and kustomize?